KingMelchorCuliat/FINAL-PROJECT-ACP/README.md

 4.1 F Strings: F string was used in this system to provide a concise and convenient way to directly embed variables into string.

+#### 5. Error Handling

+5.1 Input Validation: check ensure that invalid inputs are handled carefully.

+5.2 Feedback Access: ensuring the access of feedback details in the `view_feedbacks` function using if `'feedbacks'` in `product_data` and p`roduct_data['feedbacks']:`

+5.3 Exception Handling

+### ***Explanation of How Python Concepts, Libararies, etc were applied***

+  This Product Feedback System directly promotes SDG 12 Responsible Consumption and Production, by collecting customer insights about the quality of product and for better improvements.
+The system will encourage sustainable practices by providing manufacturers with actionable data’s given by the users.
+With the feedback, rating and suggestion provided by the user’s companies can reduce likelihood the production of low-quality products and avoiding the waste of the items use in making products.
+It promotes sustainable consumption for the buyer’s access feedbacks information they can make a right decision choosing high quality products to reduce waste from buying low quality products.